malachyb/stupid-robot/README.md

 ## Cow
 Makes a cow say the rest of your message

-## Help
+## Roll
-Gives a list of commands, use &help \[command] to get a description of a specific command
+Rolls a die with the number of sides chosen by the user.
+Used by typing &roll n